--We aim to work with proprietors to keep burns clear/ remove dams in the lower-middle reaches of burns ahead of the fish migration period in line with NatureScot mitigation guidance.
+We aim to work with proprietors and the Beaver Officer to keep burns clear/remove dams in the lower-middle reaches of burns ahead of the fish migration period in line with NatureScot mitigation guidance.

--We will work with external bodies (e.g. The Beaver Trust, Trees for Life, UHI and Forestry Land Scotland) to better understand the interaction between beavers and fish.

--We will provide comments on consultations/ beaver translocation applications.

--We will engage with national consultations on the Beaver Management Strategy through FMS.
+- -We will work with external bodies (e.g. NatureScot, The Beaver Trust, Trees for Life, UHI, Forestry Land Scotland, Abriachan Forest Trust) to better understand the interaction between beavers and fish. - -We will provide comments on local consultations/ beaver translocation applications.
+We will engage with national consultations on the Beaver Management Strategy through FMS.